 Sometimes the two parts of the colon or rectum cannot be reattached, so the surgeon performs a colostomy.
 This creates an opening, called a stoma, on the outside of the body for the stool, or feces, to pass through into a colostomy bag.
 Usually the colostomy is temporary, until the colon or rectum heals.
 If the lower part of the rectum has been removed, the colostomy is permanent.

 When the two-stage operation is done, the time between operations is usually 6 to 12 weeks.

 The recovery time after a one-stage operation or after the final operation of a two-stage surgery is usually 6 to 8 weeks.

 Bowel resection may be done to remove cancer or when the colon cannot function normally because of damage or disease.
 You may need a bowel resection if you have:

 How Well It Works

-After some colectomies, a leak develops between the joined sections of the
+- A leak between the joined sections of the colon.

 What To Think About

 This operation does not usually cause problems, even in older people.
 Age should not be a reason to avoid having a bowel resection.